Spaulding Turnpike: Route description

-North of the toll plaza, the freeway passes west of downtown Dover.
+North of the toll gantry, the freeway passes west of downtown Dover.
 Exits 7 through 9 provide local access via NH 108, NH 9 and Indian Brook Drive, respectively.
 A park and ride facility is located on Indian Brook Drive just off Exit 9.
 North of Exit 9, the speed limit increases to 65 mph.

 A gap in the exit numbering—there is no Exit 10—allows for future addition of an interchange with more direct access to Somersworth; such an exit has been under consideration "since the turnpike was built in the 1950s".

 The turnpike continues north and crosses into Rochester, reaching the second barrier toll soon after.
 Exit 11 provides access to Old Dover Road, for northbound traffic only.
 The freeway expands to six lanes north of Exit 12 and bypasses downtown Rochester to the west.
 US 202 joins the freeway at Exit 13, near the site of a park and ride facility built in 2014.
 NH 11 joins the turnpike 1.6 mi to the north at Exit 15.
 Both US 202 and NH 11 depart the turnpike at Exit 16 to East Rochester.

-Immediately north of Exit 16, the freeway narrows into a super two and the speed limit drops to 55 mph.
+Immediately north of Exit 16, the turnpike becomes a two-lane freeway and the speed limit drops to 55 mph.
 The highway continues north into Milton, with Exits 17 and 18 providing local access via NH 75 and NH 125.
-The Spaulding Turnpike designation ends at Exit 18 near Union; NH 16 continues north as a full-access highway.
+The Spaulding Turnpike designation ends at Exit 18 near Union; NH 16 continues north as a two-lane freeway.